gdevailly/R_future_Edinbr_Presentation/Rfuture2.md

 > resolved(f)
 [1] FALSE
 ```
-* No easy way to stop an unresolved future at the moment. (killing the process?)
+* No easy way to stop an unresolved future at the moment (killing the process?)

 Links
 ========================================================